Is H2H only about Shabbat dinners? What if I can’t/don’t want to run a Shabbat dinner?

 Where does Heart to Heart get its funding?

-We get a large amount from the Orthodox Union through working with their NextGen department.
-And we apply to (and win) grants, fellowships, and awards – PresenTense, YU’s CJF, BYFI, JFNA Jewish Community Hero, UJA COJIR, CJP Young Adult Community, Steinhardt Foundation.
+Over the years we’ve gotten grants, fellowships, and awards from organizations such as – PresenTense, YU’s CJF, BYFI, JFNA Jewish Community Hero, UJA COJIR, CJP Young Adult Community, Steinhardt Foundation.
 But the rest, and a large chunk of it, comes from you – from students, from recent alumni, from parents/grandparents of students, and from people who heard about what we’re doing and want to be a part of it.
 True to our decentralized, grassroots model, we try to garner support from the community and we love to have as many people as possible supporting this work – because after all, it’s all of our work.
 On a side note, our volunteer-driven, decentralized model means that our costs are extremely low – operating at a fraction of the costs of similar organizations, with exponentially more impact (however you measure that) per dollar.

 Do I have to be Orthodox to do Heart to Heart?
 Are we trying to make people Orthodox?